araichev/mustaching/README.rst

 - Lowercased category names and values when reading transactions
 - Added percentages to bar chart stacks when splitting by categories
 - Sorted categories from highest to lowest values in bar chart stacks
+- Changed name to 'mustaching' and restructured directories

 1.1.0, 2016-12-13